 Yes, dancing on the bar was a socially sound decision in undergrad.
-In law school, do too much acting out right when you start the first term and you’ll get a reputation that it takes until 3L year to repair.
-Take it from someone who likes bad behavior on the weekends (this is Evan speaking, Josh is a total angel): chill on it until you know who your friends are.
+In law school, do too much acting out right when you start the first term, and you’ll get a reputation that it takes until 3L year to repair.
+Take it from someone who likes to partake in my fair share of bad behavior on the weekends (this is Evan speaking, Josh is a total angel): chill on it until you know who your friends are.
 This means don’t get too crazy at bar review.

-This advice isn’t for everyone: some people just have to shine bright like a diamond and they are going to do it whether they are in law school or not.
+This advice isn’t for everyone: some people have to shine bright like a diamond, and they are going to do it whether they are in law school or not.
 Just be aware that there are drawbacks.
 Down the road, your classmates might be helping you lateral to a new firm or what have you.
-It’s probably best if they don’t think you have alcohol problem.
+It’s probably best if they don’t think you have an alcohol problem.

 A related point: get some friends outside of law school.
 This way you can do whatever and tales of your weekend glories won’t be echoing around the halls come Monday.
 I recommend making some art school friends.

 Also: fix up your facebook.
 It’s okay to be holding a beverage in some photos, but make it look like you have some interests besides frequenting the bar.
 Create, if not the reality of maturity, the semblance thereof.